Straddling the St. Marys River at the Florida/Georgia border, White Oak is a magical place helping to save rare animals.

 The Big Game Lodge

 This Lodge itself was interesting in both design and contents.
 Upon entering the Lodge, on display is a vest formerly worn by the Native American Apache chief, Geronimo, along with a preserved bear.
 It is impressive from the massive original Tiffany ceiling above the bar, to the coconut hair carpeting, and stately conference room.
-Its dining room with dance floor and acoustical ceiling with clouds lures one to imagine the people who have gone through its threshold, the conversations held inside, and the grand parties.
+Its dining room with dance floor and acoustical ceiling with clouds lures one to picture the people who have walked through its threshold, the conversations held, and the grand parties.